scriptituk/xfade-easing/README.md

 These are ports of the C-code transitions in [vf_xfade.c](https://github.com/FFmpeg/FFmpeg/blob/master/libavfilter/vf_xfade.c) for use with easing.
 Omitted transitions are `distance` and `hblur` which perform aggregation, so cannot be computed efficiently on a per plane-pixel basis.

-- fade fadefast fadeslow fadegrays fadeblack fadewhite
+- fade fadefast fadeslow
-- dissolve pixelize
+- fadeblack fadewhite fadegrays
 - wipeleft wiperight wipeup wipedown
 - wipetl wipetr wipebl wipebr
 - slideleft slideright slideup slidedown